ManticoreGamesInc/platform-documentation/src/api/color.md

 ### `New`

 This example shows how to construct a new color object.
-The three parameters given to `New()` are the three primary colors of light: Red, Green and Blue.
+The three parameters given to `New()` are the three primary colors of light: Red, Green, and Blue.
 Here, we create a magenta color by using the values Red = 1, Green = 0 and Blue = 0.5.

 ```lua
 local color = Color.New(1, 0, 0.5)